Maintainability Guidelines

 Often, a method taking such a bool is doing more than one thing and needs to be refactored into two or more methods.
 An alternative solution is to replace the bool with an enumeration.

-patterns over as
+Prefer is patterns over as operations

 (AV1570)

-If you use ‘as’ to safely upcast an interface reference to a certain type, always verify that the operation does not return null
+If you use ‘as’ to safely upcast an interface reference to a certain type, always verify that the operation does not return null.
+Failure to do so may cause a NullReferenceException at a later stage if the object did not implement that interface.

 Pattern matching syntax prevents this and improves readability.
 For example, instead of: